EnderWiggin14/sdsmt-uav-constitution/constitution.md

   e.
 Will interface with Student Association when necessary to provide SA with
      all required reports, documents, information, etc.
   f.
 Reports weekly on PR status
+  g. //Information should be included as to what "PR activities" that we, the UAV team, have been granted "permission" to take part in as to not impose on "other teams"

 ### Impeachment - Vote of No Confidence